jenkinsci/uipath-automation-package-plugin/README.md

 ### 💼 UiPath Manage Assets

-The `UiPathManageAssets` step enables you to deploy and/or update assets on an Orchestrator instance.
+The `UiPathManageAssets` step enables you to deploy, update or delete assets on an Orchestrator instance.
 In order to deploy assets you must describe them in a CSV file like the one in the example below.